jukrb0x/HumanFallFlat/README.md

 Build by msbuild command:

-&nbsp;&nbsp;If you want to compile csproj you should go to src folder and run the next command:
+　　If you want to compile csproj you should go to src folder and run the next command:

 ```
 msbuild Assembly-CSharp.csproj
 ```

-&nbsp;&nbsp;Then if no errors you will see bin folder was generated in src folder, that's what we need.
+　　Then if no errors you will see bin folder was generated in src folder, that's what we need.
-&nbsp;&nbsp;You can also use msbuild to compile sln file (Visual Studio project file), run the next command:
+　　You can also use msbuild to compile sln file (Visual Studio project file), run the next command:

 ```
 msbuild Assembly-CSharp.sln
 ```

-&nbsp;&nbsp;We have not tried such usage, but it is theoretically feasible.
+　　We have not tried such usage, but it is theoretically feasible.

 More detail about msbuild, see [this](https://docs.microsoft.com/zh-cn/visualstudio/msbuild/msbuild?view=vs-2019).